enst80/mediawiki-extensions-Auth_remoteuser/README.md

             'enotifminoredits' => 1
         );

+  You can specify an anonymous function for the values too.
+These closures getting called when the actual value is needed, and not when it is declared inside your `LocalSettings.php`.
+The first parameter given to the function will be the value of the raw environment variable value (not beeing processed by the `Auth_remoteuser_processEnvVar` hook).
+Take the following as an example in which a shellscript is getting executed only when a user is created and not on every page reload:

+        $wgAuth_remoteuser_ForceUserProps = false;
+        $wgAuth_remoteuser_UserProps = array(
+            'email' => function( $name ) {
+                return shell_exec( "/usr/bin/get_mail.sh '$name'" );
+            }
+        )

 * If you have user properties specified (see `UserProps` config above), then you can set them for new users only (see `AutoCreateUser` config) or force their setting.
 For example if your users email is specified by an external